Quick Links

 Mutual respect

-Respect is a strong part of King John School and is part of its aims and values.
-Students learn that their behaviour has an effect on their own rights and those of others.
-All members of the school community treat each other with respect and this is reiterated through its teaching and learning environments.
-Mutual respect is embraced throughout the curriculum by providing the opportunity for students to express their views in a safe environment.
-Students are encouraged to express considered opinions with enthusiasm and respect for others.
-Students elect their Student Voice and Council members, feed back to them any concerns they wish to be raised and trust them to do so in a mature, positive and respectful manner.
+Students elect their Student Voice and leadership members, raise to them any concerns they wish to be discussed by staff, and trust them to do so in a mature, positive and respectful manner.
 They also respond positively to the feedback that the Student Voice bring to them following meetings.
-King John is a Rights Respecting school and peer mentoring programmes such as the anti-bullying ambassadors and the PALS system further strengthen the concept of mutual respect and support the embedding of tolerance.
+Peer mentoring programmes such as the anti-bullying ambassadors and the PALS system further strengthen the concept of mutual respect and support the embedding of tolerance.

 Tolerance of those of different faiths and beliefs